 Now’s The Time to Upgrade

 Energy efficient improvements to your home and property can decrease your utility bills and improve your family’s comfort indoors.
 However, lower utility bills aren’t the only financial benefits to upgrading your home’s energy efficiency.
 The current coronavirus pandemic has left many Americans working from home this fall.
 Now that the summer weather is fading, homeowners may be looking to improve their home’s insulation or energy efficiency in preparation of higher utility costs this winter.
 In fact, so many homeowners are completing home improvement projects since the pandemic began in earnest in March that lumber prices have skyrocketed due to the combination of increased demand and decreased supply.
 However, building a new deck isn’t the only home improvement project you can complete.
-An energy audit and increasing the energy efficiency of your home will save you money in utility bills and tax liabilities.
+An insulation audit and increasing the energy efficiency of your home will save you money in utility bills and tax liabilities.

 What Improvements Qualify for the Residential Energy Property Credit for Homeowners?